 -

-Sorting — Your items get separated by karat.
+Sorting: Your items get separated by karat.
 A 10K ring and a 14K bracelet have different gold content per gram, so they're weighed separately.

 -

-Testing — Professional buyers use XRF (X-ray fluorescence) analyzers to determine exact gold content.
-This is a non-destructive test that gives a precise reading in seconds.
-It's more accurate than acid testing and doesn't damage your piece.
 At Cash 4 Gold Trading Post, every item gets XRF tested at all six of our New Jersey locations.

 -

-Weighing — Items are weighed on calibrated scales in grams or troy ounces (1 troy ounce = 31.1 grams).
+Weighing: Items are weighed on calibrated scales in grams or troy ounces (1 troy ounce = 31.1 grams).
 The scale should be visible to you during the transaction.

 -

-Calculating — The buyer multiplies the weight of pure gold content by their buy price per gram.
+Calculating: The buyer multiplies the weight of pure gold content by their buy price per gram.
 The buy price is based on the live spot price minus the dealer's margin.

 -

-Offer — You get a number.
+Offer: You get a number.
 You say yes or no. If you say no, you take your stuff and leave.

 That's the whole process.
 At Cash 4 Gold Trading Post, this usually takes about 15 minutes.
 You walk out with cash in hand the same day.

-Why local gold buyers beat mail-in services
+Why do local gold buyers beat mail-in services?

 You've probably seen ads for mail-in gold buying services.
 You send your jewelry in an envelope, they send you a check.
-Sounds easy.
-Here's why it's a bad idea:

 You lose control of your items.
 Once you drop that envelope in the mail, your gold is gone.
 If you don't like the offer, getting your stuff back takes weeks and sometimes they "lose" items in the process.